action.skip

 vNICs

-Each MVE can have up to 5 vNICs.
-An MVE is created with 2 vNICs by default.
-You can add up to 3 more, making a total of 5.
+Each MVE can have up to five vNICs.
+A VM-Series MVE is created with two vNICs by default.
+You can add up to three more, making a total of five.

 Before specifying the number of vNICs on your MVE: